TrywialnyOrzech/CarDealership2/README.md

 # CarDealership2

 This application is written with Spring Boot and allows user, authenticated via extremely basic and vulnerable login mechanism, to perform CRUD operations on some of the tables.
+Database is meant to store information about car dealership, for example: employees, cars, contractors, addresses.
 Credentials are hard coded in .js script.
 Tables possible to view and modify:
 - Adresy
 - Poczty